 Morningstar visits the Ellish temple.
 A choir is singing a hymn about how the Traveling Gods—Ell (goddess of night), Brechen (god of the sea), Delioch (god of healing), Corilayna (goddess of fortune), Werthis (god of war) and Uthol Inga (“the Watcher”)—arrived on Spira with their mortal flocks, and reached an accord with Pikon, god of the fields, who was already there.

 Sure enough, Morningstar is met with hostility by one of her sisters, who knows her reputation as the White Anathema.
 But in the archives she meets Sister Previa, who is both extremely friendly and sympathetic to her unearned reputation.
-In addition to agreeing to research of Morningstar, Previa reports that Ellish Dreamseers have been having the same recurring Seer-dreams of late, of some huge object, like a meteor, streaking out of the sky and smashing into Spira.
+In addition to agreeing to research for Morningstar, Previa reports that Ellish Dreamseers have been having the same recurring Seer-dreams of late, of some huge object, like a meteor, streaking out of the sky and smashing into Spira.
 In some of these dreams the object is a deadly, decidedly non-Ellish black, and in others it is blindingly white.
 The Seers also argue about whether these are augurs of the future or visions of the past.
 No one knows what to make of it.

 Horn’s Company undertakes the week-long walk from Tal Hae to the Seven Mirrors.
 Kibi and Ernie discuss the oddity of their matching golden bracelets.
 Kibi, a shy fellow, decides to show Ernie his “trick” with stone: he can shape it like clay, though he claims it’s not magic.
 “It’s jus’ me and the rock reachin’ an agreement a’ sorts.”